 The GOES-11 spacecraft was successfully launched on May 3, 2000 and will be used as the primary replacement in the event of a failed operational spacecraft.
 The GOES-11 orbit raising sequence was executed flawlessly and entered the operational mode on May 14, 2000.
 The first full disk visible image was taken on May 18, 2000.
 This was followed by the standard post launch characterization and performance tests.
-In addition, one month of special science testing was performed for the National Weather Service.
+In addition, one month of special science testing was performed for the National

+Weather Service.
 The checkout period has demonstrated that the spacecraft is ready to provide products when necessary.

-On August 14, 2000, GOES-11 will be placed in a passive spin stabilized storage mode at 105 degrees west.
+On August 14, 2000, GOES-11 was placed in a passive spin stabilized storage mode at 105 degrees west.
 In the event that GOES-8 or GOES-10 should fail or run out of fuel, GOES-11 could be activated and be made operational within 48 hours.

 Launched in May 1995, GOES-9 is now in a Z-axis Precession (ZAP) mode, a spin-stabilized storage mode that minimizes use of life-limited spacecraft components and requires little operator intervention.
 In the summer of 1998, GOES-9's momentum wheels started to show signs of significant lubrication starvation.
 GOES-9 was put into storage mode in anticipation of imminent wheel failure.
-Currently located at 105 degrees W, GOES-9 can be called up to replace either GOES-8 or GOES-10 in the event of a spacecraft failure.
+Currently located at 105 degrees W, GOES-9 has limited capability due to attitude limitations and imager visible noise.